youhong316/terraform/website/source/docs/providers/aws/r/rds_cluster_instance.html.markdown

 * `cluster_identifier` - (Required) The Cluster Identifer for this Instance to join.
 Must be a lower case string.
 * `instance_class` - (Required) The instance class to use.
-Aurora currently supports the following instance classes:
+For details on CPU and memory, see [Scaling Aurora DB Instances][4].
+Aurora currently supports the below instance classes.
   - db.r3.large
   - db.r3.xlarge
   - db.r3.2xlarge
   - db.r3.4xlarge
   - db.r3.8xlarge

+.

 ## Attributes Reference